StatsProIO/StatsPro/README.md

 The frontend of the application is written in React, allowing a clean separation between the backend and frontend application.

 ### Running Locally
-The steps below outline how you can run Marble Metrics on your own machine.
-If you don't want to deal with running Marble Metrics on your own, [we can handle it for you](https://marblemetrics.com).
+The steps below outline how you can run StatsPro on your own machine.
+If you don't want to deal with running StatsPro on your own, [we can handle it for you](https://statspro.io).

 These steps have been tested on Mac OS X 12.5.